-If you don't keep up, you'll be left behind.
+If you don't make a concerted effort to keep up, you'll soon be left behind.

-A few artifacts I found during an archaeological dig though my flat file cabinets.
+A few near-ancient artifacts I found during an archaeological dig though my flat file cabinets.

 PAASCHE AIRBRUSHES, Castell pens, French curves, orange triangles and various other obsolete bits of yesterday's technology fill a couple of my flat file drawers.
 I'll likely never use these tools again, but I still keep them as souvenirs from the past.
 I've lived though at least two big technological transitions that ended or stalled out some design careers while providing opportunities for others.

 Many graphic artists retired early rather than learn to use computers when the shift to desktop publishing occurred in the 1980s.
 There were even lawsuits filed by laid-off backshop employees at the newspaper where I worked.
 I don't know if it was lack of interest or an inability to adapt, but they were replaced by a younger set of people who felt comfortable drawing with a mouse and laying out pages with a keyboard.

 Today, I notice the same kind of thing in the ranks of those who once embraced Quark XPress and Photoshop as the hot new things.
 Some have dug in their heels and refused to move forward — not so much out of being deliberately obstinate but from apathy and, perhaps, an unfortunate lack of aptitude.

 Fortunately, the Internet did not make print obsolete, so designers not wanting to learn too many new tricks have a perfectly valid avenue to continue — unlike when paste-up bit the dust.
 Of course, these designers pay the price of sharply limiting their options.